asengupta/avishek.net/_posts/2021-09-21-functional-analysis-exercises-distance-metrics.md

 draft: false
 ---

-This post lists solutions to many of the exercises in *Erwin Kreyszig's* **Introductory Functional Analysis with Applications**, as well as some assorted ones.
+This post lists solutions to many of the exercises in the **Distance Metrics section 1.1** of *Erwin Kreyszig's* **Introductory Functional Analysis with Applications**, as well as some assorted ones.

 #### 1.1.2.
 Does $$d(x,y)={(x-y)}^2$$ define a metric on the set of all real numbers?
 **Proof:**